 Our employees have respect and consideration for people, real estate and the environment We work for an association culture in BCC where focus and respect for people, the environment and our property are emphasized.
-Our behavior – both private and professional – should promote confidence in our cooperation with colleagues, members, suppliers and other partners, as well as with the authorities and society in general.
+Our behavior – both private and professional – should promote confidence in our cooperation with colleagues, volunteers, members, suppliers and other partners, as well as with the authorities and society in general.

 Protect BCC’s property, assets and reputation Our employees should not participate in activities or behavior that may damage BCC’s reputation.